 Like all great things, the Celebration of Fine Art started as a vision by two people passionate about giving art lovers an alternative way to experience art and interact with the artists creating it.

 Its inaugural year was met with rave reviews and throngs of visitors enamored by the new approach to showing art.
 It was, and still is, an unrivaled experience – part gallery, part working studio, and part art show – all set in an upscale and intimate, yet inviting, comfortable and interactive environment.
-The Celebration of Fine Art, now a 10-week show, remains the only event that operates under a special ordinance dedicated by the City of Scottsdale.
+The Celebration of Fine Art remains the only event that operates under a special ordinance dedicated by the City of Scottsdale.

 Today the tradition, passion and dedication is carried on by Tom’s daughter Susan Morrow Potje and her husband Jake.
 The husband-and-wife team took the helm in 2004 with a focus on upholding the Celebration of Fine Art’s culture as a place where art lovers and artists connect.